How long is the Potomac Heritage National Scenic Trail (and where is it)?

-As of early 2009, 830 miles of existing and planned trails are recognized as segments of the Trail network.
-The Trail corridor spans two major watersheds and portions of five physiographic provinces between the mouth of the Potomac River at Point Lookout State Park in southern Maryland and two termini in western Pennsylvania—the northeastern terminus of the Laurel Highlands Hiking Trail and the Forks of the Ohio in downtown Pittsburgh.
+As of early 2017, approximately 924 miles of existing and planned trails are recognized as segments of the Trail network (i.e., 833 existing, 91 planned).
+The Trail corridor spans two major watersheds and portions of five physiographic provinces between two points at the mouth of the Potomac River -- Point Lookout in southern Maryland and Smith Point on the Northern Neck of Virginia -- and the northern terminus of the Laurel Highlands Hiking Trail in western Pennsylvania.
+View the extent on the maps page.

 Where can I get the Trail stamp for my Passport to Your National Parks booklet?

 Volunteers are important to complete and maintain the PHT network.
 You can help by volunteering with a Trail management partner or an affiliated organization.